Peter Dench

-Peter Dench (born 23 April 1972) is a British photojournalist working primarily in advertising, editorial and portraiture.
+Peter Dench (born 23 April 1972) is a British photojournalist, photographer, writer, curator, educator and TV presenter.
 His work has been published in a number of books.

-Biography
+In 2025, Dench served as Acting Features Editor at Amateur Photographer.

+Early life and education

 Dench was born and grew up in Weymouth, Dorset.
 He graduated from the University of Derby with a degree in Photographic Studies in 1995 and has been working as a photojournalist since 1998.
 He currently lives in Crouch End, London.

+Career

 Dench spent a decade documenting England, which he split into the following themes: drinkUK, ethnicUK, rainUK, loveUK, royalUK, summerUK, fashionUK, and Carry on England.

 He was a member of the photo agency Independent Photographer's Group (IPG) from 2000 until the company's closure in 2005.
 In January 2012 he joined Reportage by Getty Images as one of their Represented Photographers (later known as Getty Verbatim).

 Around 2007 Dench spent 15 months photographing Football's Hidden Story in 20 countries as a commission for FIFA, documenting "the way in which the sport thrives in the most improbable circumstances and in which enthusiasm for the game is being harnessed for the good of the community".

 A Day Off in the Lives of Europe is a project in which he photographed people around Europe commemorating events of national significance.